nextredo/seafaring_RMS/README.md

 ---------

 1. **Security camera housing.**
 The best place to mount a meteor camera is on the outside wall of your house.
 As this means that the camera will be exposed to the elements, you need a good camera housing.
 We recommend that you get a housing with a heater and a fan, which will keep it warm in the winter and cool in the summer.
-Also, be sure to buy a housing large enough to accomodate your camera.
+Also, be sure to buy a housing large enough to accommodate your camera.
 There is one **important thing to note** - security camera housings **are not** designed to look up at the sky.
 Most of them are designed to be under a roof and looking down.
 As your camera will be looking up, and most likely be without the protection of a roof, you will have to properly insulate it.
 Buy some silicone sealant and (after you fully assemble your camera and properly test everything), apply the sealant along all openings and joints, and most importantly, along the edges of the glass at the front.
 You want to keep the camera dry and prevent humidity from getting inside.
 If you have some humidity inside the camera, when the temperature hits the dew point, everything inside the housing will be wet.
-People have also found that putting alumininum foil on the glass, from the inside of the housing, prevents the humidity from forming (just be careful not to obstruct the view of your camera).
-A good idea is also to put some silica gels or dessicant inside the housing.
+People have also found that putting aluminium foil on the glass, from the inside of the housing, prevents the humidity from forming (just be careful not to obstruct the view of your camera).
+A good idea is also to put some silica gels or desiccant inside the housing.

 1. **Wiring**
 You will probably need some cables and connectors to connect your camera to the digitizer, and to bring power to you camera.
 We recommend using a shielded coaxial cable for the video signal, and a simple copper pair wire for the power (although you might want to get a shielded cable for power if there's a lot of interference in the video signal).